 The protective measures in force in the TRPAPs, which can be viewed by clicking on the link of each sector, will be completed when they will obtain legally protected status.

 A pre-feasibility study conducted between 2012 and 2014 concerning the establishment of a marine protected area in the Magdalen Islands confirmed the diversity of the marine territory and its potential.
-The study area, whose boundaries have not been finalized, covered roughly 17 000 km² in the heart of the Gulf of St. Lawrence and constitutes a cross-section of this vast region.
-On June 27, 2019, the Ministère de l’Environnement et de la Lutte contre les changements climatiques du Québec and Parks Canada launched a feasibility study to revive the project, which is intended to protect the marine environment.
-The territory would seek to protect the marine environment and develop it in the same way as the maritime cultural diversity that characterizes the Magdalen Islands.
-The project is being carried out in close collaboration with the coordination committee comprising representatives of Magdalen Islanders and emphasizes the fishing and mariculture sector.
+The study area covered roughly 17 000 km² in the heart of the Golfe du Saint-Laurent and constituted a representative cross-section of this vast region.
+On June 27, 2019, the Ministère and Parks Canada launched a feasibility study to revive the project, which aimed to protect the marine environment and promote it in the same way as the maritime cultural heritage that defines the Magdalen Islands.
+The project was carried out in close collaboration with the coordination committee made up of representatives from the Magdalen Islands and gave a central role to the fishing and mariculture sector.

 Contact